 - in minutes!

-It's dependable Direct Drive system ensures you can drive the anchor forward or reverse for quick installation.
-Installs with a handheld ½" impact wrench.
+It’s dependable Direct Drive system ensures you can drive the anchor forward or reverse for quick installation.
+Installs with a handheld ½” impact wrench.
+Turn a week-long job into a weekend project.
+Save money on labor, materials and time.
+No sledge or jackhammers or heavy machinery.
+Install in the morning and build in the afternoon.

 *For floating or free-standing structures where freezing soil conditions exist.